kuhnemann/pyplunet/README.md

 Pip install, import and start working.
 It really is as easy as that!

-- Implements all services and methods as per Plunet 9.2 (the latest version of ApiDocs available)
+- Implements all services and methods as per Plunet 9.11 (the latest version of ApiDocs available)
 - Fully typed for validation and code completion support
 - Fully documented methods with complete content of the Plunet JavaDocs.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### New in 0.9.1
+- Updated readme
+- Fixed typo

+### New in 0.9.0
+- Added methods and fields up to Plunet 9.11
+- Added missing status and type enums

 ### New in 0.8.0
 - Decided to remove the retrying client